You Didn't Disappear. You Were Erased.

 The High Cost of Being Invisible

-For decades, I lived a success story that was actually a study in disappearing.
+For decades, I lived what looked like a success story but was actually a slow disappearance.

 My usefulness was undeniable.